ray-project/ray/doc/source/data/dataset-internals.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, Datasets configures its tasks and actors to use the cluster-default scheduling strategy ("DEFAULT").
 You can inspect this configuration variable here:
-:class:`ray.data.DatasetContext.get_current().scheduling_strategy <ray.data.DatasetContext>`.
+:class:`ray.data.DataContext.get_current().scheduling_strategy <ray.data.DataContext>`.
 This scheduling strategy will schedule these tasks and actors outside any present
 placement group.
-If you want to force Datasets to schedule tasks within the current placement group (i.e., to use current placement group resources specifically for Datasets), you can set ``ray.data.DatasetContext.get_current().scheduling_strategy = None``.
+If you want to force Datasets to schedule tasks within the current placement group (i.e., to use current placement group resources specifically for Datasets), you can set ``ray.data.DataContext.get_current().scheduling_strategy = None``.

 This should be considered for advanced use cases to improve performance predictability only.
 We generally recommend letting Datasets run outside placement groups as documented in the :ref:`Datasets and Other Libraries <datasets_tune>` section.